 - The PI and Department Chair must approve all requests and agree to accept financial responsibility of any disallowed expenditures.

-- Once the advance or pre award account has been approved, SPA will establish the account and send an account memo.
+- Once the advance or pre-award account has been approved, ORA will establish the account and send an account memo.

-- SPA will review all Advance/PreAward accounts in 90 days and determine status of awards.
+- ORA will review all Advance/Pre-Award accounts in 90 days and determine status of awards.

 - Once an award document is received, the account will be converted to awarded status.